sbt/sbt/src/sphinx/Community/Opportunities.rst

       warn test:run

 Also, trace is currently an integer, but should really be an abstract data type.

-7. There is more aggressive incremental compilation in sbt 0.12.
-I expect it to be more difficult to reproduce bugs.
+7. Each sbt version has more aggressive incremental compilation and reproducing bugs can be difficult.
 It would be helpful to have a mode that generates a diff between successive compilations and records the options passed to scalac.
 This could be replayed or inspected to try to find the cause.